 - The Path of Sri Ramana Part 1 & 2 by Sri Sadhu Om – these two books clearly describe the entire spiritual path and form a great foundation for beginners and advanced seekers alike.
 If these texts are put into practice, no further books are required.

 - Sadhanai Saram by Sri Sadhu Om – this is sometimes referred to as ‘part 3’ of the above and consolidates the above teachings as well as giving further clarity to the path.
 The Paramount Importance of Self-Attention also gives further explanation and clarification on how exactly to do self-enquiry/self-surrender.

 - Who am I?, Upadesa Saram and Ulladu Narpadu & Supplement – all by Sri Ramana Maharshi.
 These short texts will be more fully appreciated and easier to understand having read the above 3 books by Sri Sadhu Om.

 - The Most Direct Means to Eternal Bliss by Michael Langford

-- Seven Steps to Awakening, compiled by Michael Langford
+- Seven Steps to Awakening, together with other books by Michael Langford

 - Vivekachudamani by Shankara